SUMMARY OF EXPERIENCE

 RESEARCH STATEMENT (abridged)

-My current and forthcoming work are geared toward engaging in community based participatory research projects.
-Among the advantages of engaging in research aimed at better comprehending social justice issues and how we can best address them, is witnessing firsthand the importance of involving and making the findings accessible to people who could most benefit from them.
+My current and forthcoming work are geared toward engaging in community-based participatory research projects.
+Among the advantages of engaging in research aimed at better comprehending social problems, is witnessing firsthand the importance of involving and making the findings accessible to people who would most benefit from them.

 RESEARCH TOPICS